 There are more speed cameras per linear mile of road in Essex than anywhere else in the world.
 That means you’ve really got to watch your speed driving around Essex.

-We really hope you’ve enjoyed these interesting facts about Essex – hopefully you’ll be able to use them in your next pub quiz!
-What was your favourite Essex fact?
+We really hope you’ve enjoyed these Essex fun facts – hopefully you’ll be able to use them in your next pub quiz!
+What was your favourite fact about Essex?
 Let us know in the comments below!

 Enjoyed this post?
 Pin it for later…